 Attendance is taken at the beginning of every day.
 If a child shows up late, we will add them to the attendance to make sure they are accounted for.
-If your child will be missing a day, please call the camp office.

 ATTENTION PARENTS

 ALL persons INCLUDING PARENTS picking up campers must have a PICTURE ID and be listed as authorized on your registration form.
 This is necessary to maintain the highest of standards.